Unsupervised Discovery and Composition of Object Light Fields

 \boldparagraph{Setup} For each test scene in all three room-scene datasets, we encode one of the scene's four captured images as the input view and use the remaining three for evaluation on novel views.
 We render novel views at the camera positions of the three ground truth query views, and infer segmentation masks for evaluation from the compositor module's slot masks.
 Specifically, we map a pixel $p$ in the rendered view to one of the model's slots by assigning it the slot to which the compositor has yielded the highest contribution weight at $p$.

 \boldparagraph{Metrics} We use the Adjusted Rand Index (ARI) metric to evaluate our inferred segmentation masks against ground truth segmentation masks.
-To quantitatively compare with the baseline \cite{yu2021unsupervised}, we evaluate with three versions of the ARI: (1) ARI on only the input view , (2) ARI on only the three novel views (ARI-NV), and (3) ARI on only the foreground elements (ARI-FG).
+To quantitatively compare with the baseline \citep{yu2021unsupervised}, we evaluate with three versions of the ARI: (1) ARI on only the input view , (2) ARI on only the three novel views (ARI-NV), and (3) ARI on only the foreground elements (ARI-FG).

-\boldparagraph{Results} We report quantitative comparisons to the baseline \cite{yu2021unsupervised} in Tbl. \hyperref[tab:seg]{2} and illustrate qualitative comparisons in Fig. \hyperref[fig:novelviewsynth]{4}.
-The results in Tbl. \hyperref[tab:seg]{2} show that our architecture performs well on the task of unsupervised scene decomposition --- often outperforming the baseline \cite{yu2021unsupervised} and is competitive when otherwise.
+\boldparagraph{Results} We report quantitative comparisons to the baseline \citep{yu2021unsupervised} in Tbl. \hyperref[tab:seg]{2} and illustrate qualitative comparisons in Fig. \hyperref[fig:novelviewsynth]{4}.
+The results in Tbl. \hyperref[tab:seg]{2} show that our architecture performs well on the task of unsupervised scene decomposition --- often outperforming the baseline \citep{yu2021unsupervised} and is competitive when otherwise.
 The glaring exceptions are the FG-ARI and NV-ARI scores on the CLEVR-567 dataset, where we benchmark significantly worse.
-However, as can be seen in the qualitative comparison on the CLEVR-567 scene in Fig. \hyperref[fig:novelviewsynth]{4}, our model performs ``worse" when compared to the ground truth segmentation results because our model \textit{better} reconstructs the shadows of foreground objects than \cite{yu2021unsupervised}, which is penalized since the ground truth object masks do not include their shadows.
+However, as can be seen in the qualitative comparison on the CLEVR-567 scene in Fig. \hyperref[fig:novelviewsynth]{4}, our model performs ``worse'' when compared to the ground truth segmentation results because our model \textit{better} reconstructs the shadows of foreground objects than \citep{yu2021unsupervised}, which is penalized since the ground truth object masks do not include their shadows.